mxcl/PromiseKit/Documentation/CommonPatterns.md

 }
 ```

-> *Tip* with Swift you can define inline `enum Error` inside the function you
+> *Tip*: Swift lets you define an inline `enum Error` inside the function you
-are working at.
-This isn’t *great* coding practice, but it is better than
+are working on.
+This isn’t *great* coding practice, but it's better than
-avoiding throwing an error because you can’t be bothered to define a good global
+avoiding throwing an error because you couldn't be bothered to define a good global
 `Error` `enum`.

-## Abstracting Away Asychronicity
+## Abstracting away asychronicity

 ```swift
 var fetch = API.fetch()